ungerj38/ungerj38.github.io/README.md

 ### FAQs

 Q: Why are we using a Markdown editor instead of a word processor?

-A: We are using a Markdown editor instead of a word processor because Markdown allows for interfacing with web development, despite being somewhat more complex than using a word processor.
+A: We are using a Markdown editor instead of a word processor because Markdown allows for you to interface with web development, despite being somewhat more complex than using a word processor.
 Markdown is easy to learn, especially when compared to HTML.

 Q: Why is my resume showing up in basic HTML?

-A: Your resume might be showing up in basic HTML if you do not rebuild your site when you make changes.
+A: Your resume might be showing up in basic HTML if you did not rebuild your site after making changes.
 Make sure you run the command `bundle install` when you make changes.